1. What Serc is and what it is used for

 Keep taking your tablets until your doctor tells you to stop.

-Even when you start feeling better, your doctor may want you to carry on taking the tablets for some time to make sure that the medicine has
+Even when you start feeling better, your doctor may want you to carry on taking the tablets for some time to make sure that the medicine has worked completely.

 If you take more Serc than you should

 If you or someone else takes too much Serc (an overdose), talk to a doctor or go to a hospital straight away.
-Take the medicine pack with
+Take the medicine pack with you.

 If you forget to take Serc